-The Intro to Educational Psychology exam covers cognition, teaching methods, child development, and learning assessment.
-NOTE: The CLEP exam fee will increase to $89 beginning July 1, 2019.
+The Introduction to Educational Psychology exam covers cognition, teaching methods, child development, and learning assessment.

 The Introduction to Educational Psychology exam covers material that is usually taught in a one-semester undergraduate course in this subject.
 Emphasis is placed on principles of learning and cognition, teaching methods and classroom management, child growth and development, and evaluation and assessment of learning.

 The exam contains approximately 100 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.